madmaxoft/BatchExec/README.md

-# BatchExec
-Plugin for Cuberite server for executing batches of commands
+This plugin allows admins to execute batches of console commands read from a file